-heat pumps to serve the entire golf course: three 100-ton units and three 50-ton units.
-During subsequent discussions, the number of heat pumps was reduced to four: a 200-ton, 133-ton, 123-ton, and 110-ton pump.
+TSI's initial proposal was based on a design using six heat pumps to serve the entire golf course; three 100-ton units and three 50-ton units.
+During subsequent discussions, the number of heat pumps was reduced to four; a 200-, 133-, 123- and 110-ton pump.

-"Using as few units as possible was critical to Southern Hills because they didn't want equipment detracting from the golf experience," said Harris.
+"Using as few units as possible was critical to Southern Hills because they didn't want equipment detracting from the golf experience," Harris says.
 "It also reduced the distance that power needed to be stretched.
 Once the locations were decided, TSI designed the heat pumps to meet loads."

-"The main difference between this project and a 'normal' airto-water heat pump application was having to pump water such long distances," said Brett Cobler, RAE Corp. senior project engineer.
+"The main difference between this project and a 'normal' air-to-water heat pump application was having to pump water such long distances," says Brett Cobler, RAE Corp. senior project engineer.
 "A low-pressure system was needed, but we still had to economically pump hot or cold water through 9,000 linear feet of tubing for any given green."